cavxs/social-media-hp/README.md

 - You can see the number of posts, followers, and following a user has
 - You can see a user's posts
 - You can see a user's liked posts (just like in Twitter)

-I wanted to add the functionality of changing the bio and the profile banner, that's why there's a TODO label there.

-# What I learned

-- I have utilized React for frontend (it's a Javascript library I've been learning this time period)
-- I have learned and utilized Django Rest Framework for backend
-- I have made my own AuthContext based on JWT Authentication
-- I learned how to connect django DRF and React

-# Why the project is this way

-When I read the specification of project 4 I wanted to make a social media platform the likes of Twitter.
-I used Django purely at first but I hated it because the feel of the project and the coding was really ugly.
-My code felt unflexible, the website felt unnatural, and the linking of Javascript with Django templates was really messy.
-So I had an idea of using React, the library the professor was talking about.
-When I tried to use it within Django templates, I stumbled across a lot of issues with importing and using global variables.
-I figured the best way to use React is by separating it from the backend and writing it in its own frontend folder.
-This way the code won't be messy and I'll learn to be like the professionals.
-I had some background knowledge of React too so it helped with that.
-But the other issue is I didn't know how to link Django and React.
-After a lot of searching, I stumbled upon Django Rest Framework and decided to learn it.
-It was really tough but I got the hang of it after 2 days.
-Later, I faced an issue with Authentication because it was so tough especially since the frontend and backend are separated.
-I tried my best to learn JWT authentication and I eventually did and wrote (with a lot of help) AuthContext.js --I've written my own version of the file later in project 5.
-It is a challenge writing such a file (I was stuck for about 3 days trying to grasp the concepts behind it).